 God knows I've tried.
 Also, whenever people want to talk about Thor, it's so ridiculous because it's so early.
 We haven't even started.
 They're upset over something that hasn't happened.

 That's real life.
 He's real life.
 But the people who hate me aren't real life.
-Once you turn 40 you don't care about anything other than your family and people being good to each other.
+Once you turn 40, you don't care about anything other than your family and people being good to one another.

 Follow Frances on Twitter.